mcasto/nedb-man/README.md

 nedb-man is a (very) thin wrapper around nedb-promises, which, of course, is a thin wrapper around neDB.

 I wrote this for a specific use case where I wanted easy access to the list of my stores without having to manually build a separate array to track them.
+After using it for a while in that project, I realized how useful it was and decided to make a public repo for it.

 ## Dependencies
 Obviously, it requires [nedb](https://github.com/louischatriot/nedb) and [nedb-promises](https://github.com/bajankristof/nedb-promises).

-It also uses `path` to create an OS-compatible path to your persistent stores (if required).
+It also uses `path` and [kebab-case](https://www.npmjs.com/package/kebab-case) to create an OS-compatible path to your persistent stores (if required).

 ## Installation